Alto Adige Pinot Noir Days

 The event kicks off on Friday, May 16th, with an award ceremony for the competition winners at Castello di Enna in Montagna.
 “The competition is a moment to celebrate the historical significance of a grape variety that has shaped our country’s winemaking tradition, and the extraordinary quality of the judges involved.
 Their experience and expertise guarantee a careful and rigorous selection,” emphasizes Marc Pfitscher, Vice President of the Organizing Committee and responsible for the Competition.

-Following the opening ceremony, all Pinot Noir wines from the competition will be available for tasting at Klösterle di Laghetti in Egna from 4 PM to 6 PM.
-Registration via the Pinot Noir Days website (www.blauburgunder.it) is required to participate.
+Following the opening ceremony, all wines from the competition will be available for tasting at Klösterle di Laghetti in Egna from 4 PM to 6 PM.
+Participants must register on the Pinot Noir Days website (www.blauburgunder.it) to attend.

 Masterclasses and Rare Tastings

-Exciting side events await all Pinot Noir lovers and connoisseurs.
-On Saturday, May 17th, there will be two masterclasses: one on the cultivation of Italian Pinot Noir with sommelier Roberto Anesi, and the second a vertical tasting at Tenuta Castelfeder, spanning four decades with eight limited edition labels not presented at the Competition, led by winemaker Ivan Giovanett of the eponymous winery.
+Exciting side events await all lovers and connoisseurs.
+On Saturday, May 17th, two masterclasses will take place.
+The first focuses on cultivating Italian Pinot Noir with sommelier Roberto Anesi.
+The second is a vertical tasting at Tenuta Castelfeder, featuring eight limited edition labels from four decades, led by winemaker Ivan Giovanett.
+These wines were not presented at the Competition.
 The masterclass program concludes on Sunday with cellar master Hans Terzer presenting the “Top of Pinot Noir Alto Adige” event.

 Guided excursions of the Pinot Noir Experience in Glen and Mazon are also available.
 New this year are the “Pinot Noir & Bike” events on Sunday and Monday, along with an intriguing sparkling wine tasting scheduled at various times.